USDA-FSA/fsa-design-system/CONTRIBUTING.md

 ## Welcome!

-We're so glad you're thinking about contributing to an FSA open source project!
+We're so glad you're thinking about contributing to an FPAC open source project!
 If you're unsure about anything, just ask — submit your issue or pull request anyway.
 The worst that can happen is we'll politely ask you to change something.
-We appreciate all friendly contributions, whether they be from FSA collaborators or citizens alike.
+We appreciate all friendly contributions, whether they be from FPAC collaborators or citizens alike.

 One of our goals is to ensure a welcoming environment for all contributors to our projects.
 Our staff follows the [USDA Employee Responsibilities and Conduct](https://www.ocio.usda.gov/document/departmental-regulation-4070-735-001), and all contributors should do the same.